precice/precice.github.io/content/docs/couple-your-code/step-by-step/couple-your-code-time-step-sizes.md

 Such small time steps can lead to problems in the solver.

 One strategy to avoid this situation is to extend the last time step of a time window preventing problematic time step sizes.
-The follow example extends the time step negotiation between the solver and preCICE to ensure the next time step size `preciceDt - solverDt` stays over some threshold `minDt`.
+The following example extends the time step negotiation between the solver and preCICE to ensure the next time step size `preciceDt - solverDt` stays over some threshold `minDt`.
 <ul id="apiTabs" class="nav nav-tabs">
     <li class="active"><a href="#cpp-5" data-toggle="tab">C++</a></li>
     <li><a href="#python-5" data-toggle="tab">Python</a></li>